Clothing, A part of elegance

 Clothing provides a shield between the skin and the world, protecting it from the elements, harsh walls, insect bites, rash-causing plants, thorns, splinters, and prickles.
 Clothing is still a social practice, and being naked in public can be humiliating.
 In certain parts of the world, not wearing clothing in public that exposes the penis, breasts, or buttocks is called indecent exposure.

 A dress can be a typical female or girl’s garment that consists of skirt and a bodice (or a coordinating with bodice giving the impact of a single piece article of clothing).
 A top piece protects the torso and falls over the hips.
 A dress may be a formal or casual one-piece garment with a skirt of any length.
+To keep up with the latest trends, you might want to consider playing some fun sports betting games via www.cebofil.org.

 A dress may have sleeves, straps, or be pulled up across the chest with elastic, leaving the shoulders exposed.
 Colors differ in dresses as well.
 Dress hemlines differ according to modesty, temperature, design, and the wearer’s taste.